readthedocs/readthedocs.org/docs/user/explanation/dedicated-platform.rst

 The platform handles your current challenges or challenges that you face down the road.
 The right features are available when you need them.

+Some features respond to external factors, while other features respond to the natural development of a documentation project.
+The combined set of features make it possible to bootstrap a small documentation project and turn it into a mature enterprise product.

 .. figure:: /img/documentation-lifecycle.svg
    :alt: A diagram of external effects to a documentation's life-cycle